How to Decide If It's Time to Get a Divorce

 How to Use the 5 Feelings of Romantic Love

 The feelings of romantic love arise from five separate biological systems.
 Arising separately, the 5 feelings mix together to form the particular way we love our partners.
 Not all five feelings of love will necessarily respond to every partner.
 Any of the five feelings can also arise in a negative fashion and make you feel lousy.
 You may not have experienced one or two of them either positively (+) or negatively (-).
-This is because you were simply unaware of them.
-Call these missing ones neutral (0) feelings.
+This is because you were simply missing out on them.
+Call these missing ones negative (-1) feelings.
+That is because you do not have a complete relationship without them.
 Let’s review the five feelings of love and see how this applies to you when considering whether to get a divorce.

 1. The In-Love Feeling.